 Species Suitable Habitat Presence Impact of Proposed Action Impact of No Action

+Johnson's Hairstreak No NI NI

+Mardon Skipper No NI NI

 Oregon Slender Salamander No NI NI

 Larch Mountain Salamander No NI NI

 Cope's Giant Salamander Yes MII-NLFL NI

-Cascade Torrent Salamander No NI NI

 Oregon Spotted Frog Yes MII-NLFL NI

-Painted Turtle No NI NI
+Northern Bald Eagle Yes MII_NLFL NI

-Northwestern Pond Turtle No NI NI
+White-Headed Woodpecker No NI NI

-Horned Grebe No NI NI
+Lewis' Woodpecker No NI NI

 Bufflehead Duck No NI NI

-Harlequin Duck No NI NI
+Harlequin Duck Yes NI NI

 American Peregrine Falcon Yes MII-NLFL NI

-Gray Flycatcher No NI NI

-Baird's Shrew No NI NI
+Townsend's Big-eared Bat No NI NI

-Pacific Fringe-tailed Bat Yes NI NI
+Fringed Myotis Yes NI NI

 California Wolverine No NI NI

 Puget Oregonian Snail No NI NI

 Columbia Oregonian Snail No NI NI

-Evening Fieldslug Yes MII-NLFL NI
+Evening Fieldslug No NI NI

 Dalles Sideband Snail No NI NI

 Crater Lake Tightcoil Snail No NI NI

+Crowned Tightcoil Snail No NI NI

-\ &quot;NI" = No Impact
+^{ &}quot;NI" = No Impact

-Effects to the species listed above include changes to habitat as well as potential harm to individuals caused by physical impacts of logging equipment, falling and dragging trees, noise, fuels treatment, road construction, reconstruction, obliteration, log haul, snag creation, and down woody debris creation.
+Effects to the species listed above include changes to habitat as well as potential harm to individuals caused by physical impacts of logging equipment, falling and dragging trees, noise, fuels treatment, road construction, reconstruction, log haul, snag creation, and down woody debris creation.

-4.5.1.2 Terrestrial Mollusks: The Puget Oregonian, Columbia Oregonian, evening fieldslug and Crater lake tightcoil are mollusk species with ranges that include the Clackamas River Ranger District.
-The Puget Oregonian and Columbia Oregonian are found at low to mid-elevations in old-growth forests.
+4.5.1.2 Terrestrial Mollusks: The Puget oregonian, Columbia oregonian, evening fieldslug, Crater Lake tightcoil and crowned tightcoil are mollusk species with ranges that include the Clackamas River Ranger District.

+The Puget and Columbia Oregonian are found at low to mid-elevations in old-growth forests.
 There are no known sites for the Puget Oregonian on the district, but a few exist for the Columbia Oregonian.
-All the proposed harvest units are young managed plantations and do not contain the mature structure that is needed for the Puget Oregonian and Columbia Oregonian.
+All the proposed harvest units are second-growth stands between 47-73 years old that do not contain the mature structure that is needed for the Puget Oregonian and Columbia Oregonian.
 No surveys or further analysis required for these species due to lack of habitat.

-&quot;MII-NLFL" = May Impact Individuals, but not likely to Cause a Trend to Federal Listing or Loss of Viability to the Species
+[&]quot;MII-NLFL" = May Impact Individuals, but not likely to Cause a Trend to Federal Listing or Loss of Viability to the Species

-The Evening fieldslug is found within meadow habitats and the Crater lake tightcoil is found at mid to high- elevations adjacent to perennial wet areas.
-No known sites exist on the district for the evening fieldslug, but two exist for the Crater lake tightcoil.
+The evening fieldslug is found within meadow habitats.
+The Crater Lake and crowned tightcoil are found at mid to high- elevations adjacent to perennial wet areas.
+No known sites exist on the district for the evening fieldslug or crowned tightcoil, but two exist for the Crater Lake tightcoil.
 Riparian reserve standards and guidelines would prevent impacts to these habitats.
 No surveys were conducted for these species due to lack of impact to their habitats.

 4.5.1.3 Red-tree vole: Habitat for this species is conifer forests containing Douglas-fir, grand fir, Sitka spruce, western hemlock, and white fir.
 Optimal habitat for the species occurs in old-growth Douglas-fir forests.
 Large, live old-growth trees appear to be the most important habitat component.
-The proposed harvest units are all young managed plantations that contain no remnant old-growth trees.
-Due to lack of habitat, it is highly unlikely a red tree vole would be nesting in the plantations proposed for thinning.
-So surveys were conducted for this species.
+The proposed harvest units are second-growth stands that contain few remnant old-growth trees.
+Due to lack of habitat, it is highly unlikely a red tree vole would be nesting in the stands proposed for thinning.
+Surveys were not conducted for this species.